dacharyc/prfocus-website/content/en/docs/settings/_index.md

 When you select this setting, clicking a PR summary card no longer opens the PR details.
 Instead, you must right-click to open the context menu, and select the **View PR Details** menu open to open the detail view.
 This option only displays in the context menu when you have this setting enabled.

 ![Screenshot of the right-click context menu with the "View PR Details" option highlighted](/images/view-pr-details-navigation-menu.png)

+### Glyphs

+PR Focus provides the following settings to override the display of glyphs and display text, instead:

+#### Display text instead of PR status glyphs

+When viewing the PR Summary view, and in the PR details view, PR Focus displays a set of glyphs that indicate the pull request status.
+For details about these glyphs, refer to [All Pull Requests/PR Summary/Status]({{< ref "docs/pull-requests/all-prs.md#status" >}}).

+When you toggle this setting, PR Focus displays text representations of the pull request state instead of the glyph.

+#### Display text instead of review status glyphs

+When viewing the PR details view, PR Focus displays a set of glyphs that indicate the review status.
+For details about these glyphs, refer to [View PR Details/Reviews]({{< ref "docs/pull-requests/view-pr-details.md#reviews" >}}).

+When you toggle this setting, PR Focus displays text representations of the review status instead of the glyph.
+The text colors match the glyph colors.

 ## Days Until Inactive/Archive